1.1.2 a member of the Colwall Allotment Association (CAA). CAA membership period runs from 01 February to 31 January each year.

 4.4 A waiting list will be administered by the CAA for those existing tenants wishing to move to an alternative plot.

-5.2 Joint tenancy will be limited to 2 sharers per plot.
+5.2 Joint tenancy will be limited to 2 tenants per plot.

-5.3 Sharers will be jointly responsible for the annual rent and must both sign the tenancy agreement.
+5.3 Joint tenants will be jointly responsible for the annual rent and must both sign the tenancy agreement.

-6.2 Members of the group/s will be jointly responsible for the annual rent and all members of the group must sign the tenancy agreement.
+6.2 Members of an informal association will be jointly responsible for the annual rent and all members of the group must sign the tenancy agreement.

-6.3 In the event of members leaving the group the remaining members of the group will be responsible for payment of rent and tending of the plot in accordance with the tenancy agreement.
+6.5 In the event of members leaving an informal group the remaining members of the group will be responsible for payment of rent and tending of the plot in accordance with the tenancy agreement.

-7.1 All reasonable efforts will be made by the CAA committee to resolve disputes fairly and quickly.
+7.1 All reasonable efforts will be made by the CAA committee to resolve disputes between tenants fairly and quickly.
 The resolution proposed by the CAA committee will be final.

 7.2 Complaints should be made in writing to the chairperson of the CAA committee.

-7.3 The CAA committee will request a written answer to the complaint from the tenant subject to the complaint.
+7.3 The CAA committee will request a written answer to the complaint from a tenant subject to the complaint.

 7.4 In the event of a complaint being upheld and that the tenant subject to the complaint has been found to have failed to comply with the terms and conditions of the tenancy agreement then the CAA committee will issue a verbal warning.
 In the event of continued non-compliance a written warning will then be issued followed in due course by a notice to quit as detailed in part 8 below.